chandakresham/Video-Classification-with-2Plus1D-CNN-using-UCF50-dataset/README.md

 # Implementation of VIDEO CLASSIFICATION USING (2+1)D CNN
 Dataset: I have used UCF50 dataset in my implementation which contains 50 classes.
 UCF50 is an action recognition data set with 50 action categories, consisting of realistic videos taken from youtube.
-This data set is an extension of YouTube Action data set (UCF11) which has 11 action categories.
+This data set is an extension of YouTube Action data set (UCF11) which has 11 action categories.</br></br>
 I have considered 10 classes from the above dataset.
-They are Baseball Pitch, Basketball, Bench Press, Biking, Billiards, Breast Stroke, Clean and Jerk, Diving , Drumming and Fencing.
+They are Baseball Pitch, Basketball, Bench Press, Biking, Billiards, Breast Stroke, Clean and Jerk, Diving , Drumming and Fencing.</br>
 First, I have load the dataset.
-I have kept the maximum no. of frames to be extracted as 10 from each video.
+I have kept the maximum no. of frames to be extracted as 10 from each video.</br>
-X shape = (1381, 10, 64, 64, 3)
-      Y shape = (1381,)
+X shape = (1381, 10, 64, 64, 3) and Y shape = (1381,)</br></br>
 I have splitted the dataset into 80% training, 10% validation and 10% testing datasets.